Richard Wagner: In exile: Switzerland (1849–1858)

 One source of inspiration for Tristan und Isolde was the philosophy of Arthur Schopenhauer, notably his The World as Will and Representation, to which Wagner had been introduced in 1854 by his poet friend Georg Herwegh.
 Wagner later called this the most important event of his life.
 (Note: Others agree on the profound importance of this work to Wagner – see Magee 2000) His personal circumstances certainly made him an easy convert to what he understood to be Schopenhauer's philosophy, sometimes categorised as "philosophical pessimism".
 He remained an adherent of Schopenhauer for the rest of his life.

-One of Schopenhauer's key doctrines was that music is supreme among the arts as a direct expression of the world's essence, which he described as a blind and impulsive will.
-This view challenged Wagner's position at the time, as expressed in "Opera and Drama," where he criticized the traditional operatic hierarchy that prioritized music over drama and advocated the organic unification of the arts—music, poetry, and gesture (expressive stage action)—as equal partners serving a cohesive whole.
+One of Schopenhauer's doctrines was that music held a supreme role in the arts as a direct expression of the world's essence, namely, blind, impulsive will.
+This doctrine contradicted Wagner's view, expressed in "Opera and Drama", that the music in opera had to be subservient to the drama.
 Wagner scholars have argued that Schopenhauer's influence caused Wagner to assign a more commanding role to music in his later operas, including the latter half of the Ring cycle, which he had yet to compose.
 (Note: The influence was noted by Nietzsche in his "On the Genealogy of Morality": "[the] fascinating position of Schopenhauer on art ... was apparently the reason Richard Wagner first moved over to Schopenhauer ...
 That shift was so great that it opened up a complete theoretical contrast between his earlier and his later aesthetic beliefs.")
 Aspects of Schopenhauerian doctrine found their way into Wagner's subsequent libretti.
 (Note: For example, the self-renouncing cobbler-poet Hans Sachs in Die Meistersinger von Nürnberg is a "Schopenhauerian" creation; Schopenhauer asserted that goodness and salvation result from renunciation of the world, and turning against and denying one's own will.)